Pearson Global Forum 2018

 Legislators and public policy professionals understand the value of rigorous inquiry that reveals causal relationships across the landscape of violent conflict, from political and economic catalysts to strategies for post-conflict resolution.
 The Pearson Global Forum creates a platform that bridges the gap between research and public policy.

-International development organizations are grappling with how to effectively address violent conflicts and ultimately save millions of lives.
+Humanitarian, development, and other organizations are grappling with how to effectively address violent conflicts and ultimately save millions of lives.
 A growing number of international organizations, such as the United Nations, have called for evidence-based approaches.
 The Pearson Global Forum convenes NGO practitioners to share on-the-ground insights and glean the latest evidence to inform future solutions.

-Modern militaries are struggling to effectively address a new era of global conflicts—one that now includes a spectrum of entities from global superpowers, to state, sub-state, and non-state groups such as terrorist, insurgent, and drug-trafficking organizations.
-Recent studies have examined these new threats, evaluating the effectiveness of current counterinsurgency and counterterrorism strategies.
-Researchers at The Pearson Institute are employing theoretical models and empirical analysis to help determine the drivers of conflict and predict future violent behavior.
-With this knowledge, military leaders will be better able to deploy resources to prevent and resolve conflicts.
+Modern militaries are tasked with addressing a new era of global conflicts—one that now includes a spectrum of entities from global superpowers, to state, sub-state, and non-state groups such as terrorist, insurgent, and drug-trafficking organizations.
+The Pearson Global Forum provides military leaders access to empirical insights in order to better deploy resources to prevent and resolve conflicts.

 No entity suffers more from conflict than civil society; it is also typically at the forefront of resolving it.
-This pivotal role has been recognized many times through prizes that honored the Reverend Martin Luther King Jr. in 1964, the Northern Ireland Peace People in 1976, Rigoberta Menchú in 1992, and Liu Xiaobo in 2010.
+This pivotal role has been recognized many times through prizes that have honored the Northern Ireland Peace People in 1976, Rigoberta Menchú in 1992, Liu Xiaobo in 2010, and more.
 The Pearson Global Forum places civil society at the heart of building new ideas and new strategies for peace.

-In the years following the 9/11 attacks, a new generation of researchers from across disciplines has created a rapidly emerging area of scholarship in the study of violent conflicts that has become one of the most innovative research agendas across the social sciences.
-The Pearson Institute provides a forum for these scholars to share and advance their work by participating in seminars and workshops—and by attending each year The Pearson Global Forum.
+A new generation of researchers from across disciplines has created a rapidly emerging area of scholarship in the study of violent conflicts that has become one of the most innovative research agendas across the social sciences.
+The Pearson Global Forum is a platform to link this crucial research with policymaking, practitioner, and citizen communities.

 2018 Pearson Global Forum